ISSN 1016-5169 | E-ISSN 1308-4488

 OBJECTIVE

-Erectile dysfunction (ED) and cardiovascular disease share similar vascular pathologies, particularly endothelial dysfunction and atherosclerosis.
-Increasing evidence indicates that ED may serve as an early signal of underlying cardiac abnormalities, particularly diastolic dysfunction (DD), even in the absence of clinical cardiovascular disease.
+Erectile dysfunction (ED) and cardiovascular disease share common vascular pathologies, particularly endothelial dysfunction and atherosclerosis.
+Growing evidence indicates that ED may serve as an early indicator of underlying cardiac abnormalities, particularly diastolic dysfunction (DD), even in the absence of clinically apparent cardiovascular disease.

 METHOD

-This prospective, single-center study involved 87 patients with ED, matched with 53 healthy controls based on age and body mass index.
-The severity of ED was evaluated using the International Index of Erectile Function (IIEF), categorizing patients into mild, moderate, and severe ED.
-The DD was assessed according to established guidelines.
+This prospective, single-center study included 87 patients with ED, matched with 53 healthy controls based on age and body mass index.
+The severity of ED was assessed using the International Index of Erectile Function (IIEF) and categorized as mild, moderate, or severe.
+Diastolic dysfunction was evaluated according to established guidelines.

 RESULTS

-Patients with ED demonstrated significant impairments in left ventricular DD, characterized by reduced E/A and e′ velocities, prolonged isovolumetric relaxation time (IVRT), and left atrial (LA) enlargement.
-There was a correlation between increasing severity of ED and worsening right ventricular (RV) diastolic indices, specifically reduced RV e′ and elevated RV E/e′.
-Notably, LA enlargement and IVRT were identified as independent predictors of ED.
+Patients with ED exhibited significant impairments in left ventricular diastolic function, including reduced E/A and e′ velocities, prolonged isovolumetric relaxation time (IVRT), and left atrial (LA) enlargement.
+A correlation was observed between the severity of ED and worsening right ventricular (RV) diastolic indices, specifically reduced RV e′ and elevated RV E/e′ ratios.
+Notably, LA enlargement and prolonged IVRT emerged as independent predictors of ED.

 CONCLUSION

-ED is independently linked to subclinical biventricular DD, even when overt cardiovascular disease is not present.
+Erectile dysfunction is independently associated with subclinical biventricular DD, even in the absence of overt cardiovascular disease.
 Echocardiography may help detect subclinical cardiac dysfunction in men with ED and improve cardiovascular risk assessment.

 Keywords: Diastolic dysfunction, erectile dysfunction, transthoracic echocardiography